Mahi7781rsd/Cybersecurity-Study-Notes/Penetration Testing.md

 - **Post-exploitation** – Assessing the impact of the breach and maintaining access.
 - **Reporting** – Documenting findings and suggesting fixes.

+> **Note:** This document is a work in progress and will be updated with more details soon.
+Stay tuned!